 Students completing a four-unit sequence in technology, business and/or health care receive a Career Pathways certificate.
-Other Career Pathways services include college math placement testing, teacher training programs and connections with colleges and businesses.
+Other Career Pathways services include, teacher training programs and connections with colleges and businesses.

 C. Career Specialist (574.09)

 School and Business Alliance career exploration specialists are available on an itinerant basis.
 This service supports district activity by integrating career development into the curriculum.
 Career specialists provide career exploration activities, job readiness and curriculum enhancement.